astsu777/dotfiles/README.md

 This application is a minimalist graphical file manager.
 I mostly use it to manage MTP devices and network drives.
 The entire configuration of the application is in the file *config/pcmanfm/default/pcmanfm.conf* and *config/libfm/libfm.conf*.
 The theme for the application is done via GTK.
 The configuration is quite standard, it only defines the layout that I prefer for browsing the files.

+## Picom
+A compositor is not a necessary program, but recommended to help with tearing on the screen.
+It also can provide nice graphic effects such as fading, transparency to windows, shadows, etc...
+There are many available, but the recommended one is the standard version of *Picom*.
+A custom configuration file (*config/picom/picom.conf*) contains custom settings for the compositor.

+In this repository, the configuration file disables shadows, fading animations and blur.
+It also disables all sorts of transparency for all window types.
+I only like my terminal emulators to be somewhat transparent, but I am managing this via the terminal emulator's settings.

+However, the configuration file contains all the necessary settings to easily enable any kind of graphic effects.
+For example, an opacity rule exists for *XTerm* so this particular program is somewhat transparent, although *XTerm* does not support transparency by itself.

 ## Qutebrowser
 ![](https://i.postimg.cc/DwpPKc41/screenshot-20210718-034.png)